-We initially recorded the 240,000 shares of Series A Preferred Stock issued in connection with the Precoat Acquisition at its fair value less issuance costs.
-The Series A Preferred Stock is classified as mezzanine equity in the consolidated balance sheets.
-In accordance with ASC 480-10-S99, because the shares of Series A Preferred Stock are redeemable at the holder's option upon the occurrence of an event that is not solely within our control, the carrying value of the Series A Preferred Stock is required to be classified as mezzanine equity.
-See Note 13 for further description of the Series A Preferred Stock, including the events upon which the holder has the right to redeem the Series A Preferred Stock in cash.
+Through May 9, 2024, we held 240,000 shares of 6% Series A Convertible Preferred Stock ("Series A Preferred Stock").
+We initially recorded the Series A Preferred Stock issued in connection with the Precoat Acquisition at its fair value less issuance costs.
+The Series A Preferred Stock is classified as mezzanine equity in the consolidated balance sheet as of February 29, 2024.
+In accordance with ASC 480-10-S99, because the shares of Series A Preferred Stock were redeemable at the holder's option upon the occurrence of an event that is not solely within our control, the carrying value of the Series A Preferred Stock was required to be classified as mezzanine equity.
+On May 9, 2024, we fully redeemed our 240,000 shares of Series A for \$308.9 million.
+See Note 13 for further description of the Series A Preferred Stock.